Uvacoder/port-photogrammetry-gatsby/content/posts/migrating-from-jekyll-to-hugo-to-gatsby.md

 Hugo delivers on the build performance they promise as well.
 Generating your site is almost instant and probably faster than any other static site generator.

-You can make some from scratch with Hugo but its much easier to just choose a [theme](https://themes.gohugo.io/).
+You can make a site from scratch with Hugo but its much easier to just choose a [theme](https://themes.gohugo.io/).
 However when it comes to customizing your site it can be a bit harder.
 There less options here but you can do quite a bit if you learn how Hugo templates work.

 ## Gatsby